DriverCity/SPARK/src/smart_meter/doc/dev/build_test_and_deploy.md

   - **Direct connection:** Try pinging address **169.254.186.133** .
 If there is no connection, you need to connect display and keyboard to the Pi and get the eth0 IP address with **ifconfig** command or use 3rd party tools to find connected device's IP.
 Note that establishing connection after connecting cable may take few moments.

-3. Upload software to Pi.
-After building software, there will be **upload_raspberrypi_debug.sh** or **upload_raspberrypi_release.sh** in the deploy directory.
+3. Upload software to Pi: After building software, there will be **upload_raspberrypi_debug.sh** or **upload_raspberrypi_release.sh** in the deploy directory.
 Give the correct IP address as the first parameter to script.
 The script will send zip-file containing the software and installation scripts to Pi in /home/pi directory.

 4. Log on Pi using SSH client of your choise (e.g. PuTTY) using the correct IP address.
 Default login name is **pi** and default password is **raspberry**.

-5. Install the software.
-Change to pi's home directory and run commands:
+5. Install the software: Change to pi's home directory and run commands:

   ```sh
   chmod a+x install_debug.sh